tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 ### Pitch accent

-Dictionaries for Yomichan capable of displaying pitch accents of words.
+Dictionaries for Rikaitan capable of displaying pitch accents of words.
 The default dictionary is [Kanjium](https://github.com/mifunetoshiro/kanjium).

 ### Kanji

-In Yomichan Kanji dictionaries are shown when you click on a kanji in the headword.
+In Rikaitan Kanji dictionaries are shown when you click on a kanji in the headword.

 * [KanjiDic English](https://www.edrdg.org/wiki/index.php/KANJIDIC_Project).